 Requests for inclusive access arrangements for candidates with total vision impairment and hearing challenges who are taking the MYP e-Assessment must be submitted no later than one year before the examination session as this would require the IB to adapt the examination for the candidate.
-All other requests for inclusive access arrangements must be submitted at least six months prior to an examination session, that is, by 15 November for candidates registering for the May examinations session and by 15 May for candidates registering for the November examinations session.
+Requests for a bespoke language A in the Language and Literature Paper 1 DP Examination can be requested for candidates with significantly low vision or total visual impairment no later than 18 months in advance of the intended examination session.
+All other requests for inclusive access arrangements must be submitted at least six months prior to an examination session, that is, by 15 November for candidates registering for the May examinations session.